jhackGC/tech-docs-2/Javascript/Frameworks/react/Core/typescript-interview-questions.md

 **Answer:**

 - Interfaces are best for describing object shapes and can be extended or merged.
-They are ideal for defining contracts for classes and objects, and support declaration merging.
-- Types are more flexible and can represent primitives, unions, intersections, tuples, and objects.
-Type aliases can combine types, create unions, intersections, and mapped types, and describe things interfaces cannot.
+- Types are more flexible and can represent primitives, unions, intersections, and objects.

-Types are a general-purpose tool for describing any kind of type, while interfaces are specialized for object shapes and inheritance.
-Use interfaces for object contracts and types for more complex or varied type definitions.

 ---

 ## 7. How do you define a function with typed parameters and return value?

-**Explanation:**
-You can specify the types of function parameters and the return value in TypeScript.
-This helps catch errors and makes your code self-documenting.

 **Example:**